ddewaele/langchain-tutorial/docs/context/README.md

 ```

-the second argument to the `invoke` function is the optional runtime configuration that can includie
+The second argument to the `invoke` function is the optional runtime configuration that can includes :

 - context : The context for the agent execution.
 - configurable : LangGraph configuration options like `thread_id`, `run_id`, etc.